pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

       $ mkdir apilib
       $ copy *.ads *.ali api.dll apilib
       $ attrib +R apilib\\*.ali

 At this point it is possible to use the DLL by directly linking against it.
 Note that you must use the GNAT shared runtime when using GNAT shared libraries.
-This is achieved by using *-shared* binder's option.
+This is achieved by using the :switch:`-shared` binder option.

   ::

      $ gnatmake main -Iapilib -bargs -shared -largs -Lapilib -lAPI

 .. _Building_DLLs_with_gnatdll: